Azure/bicep-registry-modules/avm/res/compute/gallery/image/README.md

 - Type: int
 - Default: `1`

-### Parameter: `offer`

-The name of the gallery Image Definition offer.

-- Required: No
-- Type: string
-- Default: `'WindowsServer'`

 ### Parameter: `osState`

 This property allows the user to specify whether the virtual machines created under this image are 'Generalized' or 'Specialized'.